magneticio/vamp.io/content/resources/how vamp works/index.md

 Vamp works with your choice of orchestration platform.
 Currently we support Kubernetes, DC/OS and Rancher.

-### Persistance
+### Persistence

-Vamp uses Zookeeper as a key value store and elasticsearch for persistance.
+Vamp uses Zookeeper as a key value store and elasticsearch for persistence.

 ### Routing